 OECD Home › Centre for Tax Policy and Administration › More news

-A revision of the timetable for planned stakeholders’ input is now available online with the dates when discussion drafts will be published and public consultations held in relation to the September 2014 BEPS outputs.
+Input from relevant stakeholders is essential in order to develop the measures envisaged in the BEPS Action Plan.
+The timetable for stakeholders’ input is now available on line with the dates when discussion drafts will be published and public consultations held in relation to the 2015 BEPS outputs.